tefkah/thesis-writing/The Wavefunction of the FQHE Is GUESSED From General Grounds.md

 ctime: 20210309164800
 ---

-# The Wavefunction of the FQHE Is GUESSED From General Grounds

 [[The Laughlin Wavefunction]] is just guessed for the FQHE $\approx10^{11}$ and was pretty close.

 However, the guess, is not "just a guess", it is based on the following considerations: